Legal Alignment for Safe and Ethical AI: Implementation

 \subsection{Empirical evaluations}

-Empirical evaluations of legal alignment aim to serve multiple purposes.
-First, evaluations can \textit{identify and characterize legal misalignment}: circumstances in which AI systems fail to comply with law or apply legal principles inappropriately, or harmfully.
-Second, evaluations can \textit{assess the effectiveness of technical interventions} aimed at improving legal alignment.
-That is, developers need metrics that benchmark and incentivize investing in the legal alignment of their AI systems.
-Third, the publication of evaluation results---particularly if they demonstrate legal misalignment---can \textit{empower users to demand legal alignment or refrain from using legally misaligned systems}, particularly in sensitive or high-stakes settings.
-Fourth, evaluation results and ensuing public responses can \textit{prompt policymakers to intervene}, such as by establishing processes that require developers to demonstrate that AI systems in deployment are legally aligned (subject to free speech protections, including under the First Amendment in the United States, as discussed in \Cref{sec:nature}).
+Empirical evaluations of legal alignment aim to serve multiple purposes. \underline{First}, evaluations can \textit{identify and characterize legal misalignment}: circumstances in which AI systems fail to comply with law or apply legal principles inappropriately, or harmfully. \underline{Second}, evaluations can \textit{assess the effectiveness of technical interventions} aimed at improving legal alignment.
+That is, developers need metrics that benchmark and incentivize investing in the legal alignment of their AI systems. \underline{Third}, the publication of evaluation results---particularly if they demonstrate legal misalignment---can \textit{empower users to demand legal alignment or refrain from using legally misaligned systems}, particularly in sensitive or high-stakes settings. \underline{Fourth}, evaluation results and ensuing public responses can \textit{prompt policymakers to intervene}, such as by establishing processes that require developers to demonstrate that AI systems in deployment are legally aligned (subject to free speech protections, including under the First Amendment in the United States, as discussed in \Cref{sec:nature}).
+[4] Importantly, given legal alignment evaluations are still a nascent research area, our discussion of the goals and methods of such evaluations is deliberately forward-looking.
+While we extensively cite the existing studies known to us, our discussion mainly aims to motivate and map out the contours of future work in this area.